 Our attorneys know that many of their most significant victories never reach a courtroom.
 These “quiet” success stories spare the clients and their families untold emotional trauma, embarrassment, and expense.

-- In United States v. an Accounting Partner, a former partner at KPMG was charged in the Southern District of New York with what the government described as the largest illegal abusive tax shelter in history.
-After lengthy pretrial litigation, our lawyers succeeded in convincing the judge that all charges should be dismissed because of government misconduct.
+- In United States v.
+An Individual, a former partner at KPMG was charged in the Southern District of New York with what the government described as the largest illegal abusive tax shelter in U.S. history.
+After lengthy pretrial litigation, ACHG succeeded in convincing the judge that all charges should be dismissed because of government misconduct.
 The government appealed to the Second Circuit Court of Appeals.
-Teaming up with lawyers for the co-defendants, ACH prevailed for the client on appeal.
+Teaming up with lawyers for the co-defendants, ACHG prevailed for the client on appeal.
 All charges against our client were dismissed.

-- In United States v. an Individual, the client was arrested in his home after police discovered a methamphetamine laboratory during a purported probation search.
-Our lawyers challenged the legality of the search.
-After losing a motion to suppress in United States District Court, we appealed and won in the Ninth Circuit Court of Appeals.
-Thereafter, the government took the case to the U.S. Supreme Court where, after oral argument, our team convinced a unanimous Court to uphold the Ninth Circuit’s decision.
-The case against our client was dismissed.
+- In United States v.
+An Individual, the client was arrested in his home after police discovered a methamphetamine laboratory during a purported probation search.
+ACHG challenged the legality of the search.
+After losing a motion to suppress in United States District Court, ACHG appealed and won in the Ninth Circuit Court of Appeals.
+Thereafter, the government took the case to the U.S. Supreme Court where, after oral argument, ACHG convinced a unanimous Court to uphold the Ninth Circuit’s decision.
+The case against the client was dismissed.

-- In People v. an Professional Football Player, the client was a former number one draft pick for the Oakland Raiders who was charged with rape by drugging the complaining witness to induce unconsciousness.
-After ACH lawyers aggressively cross-examined the complaining witness, her friends and the prosecution’s expert, all charges were dismissed.
+- In People v.
+An Individual, a former number one draft pick for the Oakland Raiders who was charged with rape by drugging the complaining witness to induce unconsciousness.
+During the preliminary hearing, after ACHG lawyers aggressively cross-examined the complaining witness, her friends and the prosecution’s expert, all charges were dismissed.